 - Apply powder into cracks and crevices in furniture and rooms.

-Most insecticides used for bed bug control are primarily of the pyrethroid class of pesticides, like Harris Bed Bug Killer.
+Most insecticides used for bed bug control are primarily of the pyrethroid class of pesticides, like Harris Bed Bug Killer Spray.
 Elimination of bed bugs in a home involves use of effective insecticides applied to all points where bed bugs are present.
 Our water-based, odorless treatments must directly contact the bed bugs during application.

 Aerosol “foggers” of non-persisting insecticides are less effective for bed bug control.
 At most, these kill a few of the insects that are directly contacted with sufficient quantity of the insecticide.
 However, they don’t adequately penetrate hiding sites of some bed bugs, resulting in failure of eradication.